christopher-ward/SCIP-Accessibility/index.md

 - These links may be hard for some users to see clearly.

 #### Search Bar Color Contrast
 - The following screenshot is from the score given for the color contrast ratio of the search bar at the top right of each page.
-As with the above link text color, this low score also indicates the content may be hard to see for some users.
+As with the above link text color, this low score of 2.54 also indicates the content may be hard to see for some users.

 - ![The search bar at the top of each page has the contrast of 2.54, falling below WCAG standards](media/c9UN6DAsu-clipboard.png)
 - [View search bar contrast ratio image on separate page - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/c9UN6DAsu-clipboard.png){:target="_blank" rel="noopener"}

 #### More From Firefox Inspector
 - As mentioned earlier, the inspector will show the semantic structure of the webpage.
 More on semantic structuring is mentioned in the Screen Readers subsection.
   - A gif of how to access this feature is shown in the "Steps to Take in Future" section, in the "How To" subsection.